Step 4: PREPARING A HOUSEHOLD BUDGET

 Why You Should Save Money

 Let’s face it, it can be hard to save money.
 This is especially true when your expenses go up and your income does not.
 This is another reason why preparing a household budget is so important when you buy a home.
 You have to know how you can save money.
+You should have money saved for the following:- Emergencies – You need to have money for emergencies.
+No matter how good your budget is, we all have unplanned emergency expenses from time to time.

 - Job Changes – If you have to (or choose to) change jobs, you could have a gap in income.
 This includes if you are at the same job, but your hours (normal or overtime) decrease.
 You should have money set aside for times when your income is lower than expected.